 - Strengths: The program provides entities with individualized assessments identifying opportunities to further reduce waste, increase environmental sustainability, and improve cost savings.
 The program provides an economic incentive to businesses, organizations, and industries while also achieving the waste reduction goals of the District. - Challenges: Increasing program promotion and the quantity of requests for audits. - Measuring Effectiveness: The District historically measured the success of this program in terms of the number of assessments, tons identified for diversion, and cost savings identified.
-Improving the measures District tracks this by which the program's effectiveness could involve following up with companies who participated in an assessment to identify whether the companies were able to implement changes to realize the waste reduction and cost savings identified in their analysis.
+Improving the measures which the District tracks this program's involve following effectiveness could up companies who participated in an assessment to identify whether the companies were able to implement changes to realize the waste reduction and cost savings identified in their analysis.
 Further technical assistance may be needed for companies to reap the full benefits of participating in the program.